Choosing a school that is right for you is important. And as you research schools, we are sure that you have questions, too.

 9. Who can perform Botox injections?

 The medical aesthetics industry is regulated on a state-by-state basis.
 In most states, an RN or higher can perform Botox/injectables.
-But in a few states, LPNs are able to.
+But in a few states, LPNs can.
 Our knowledgeable Admissions Advisors will be able to give you an overview of your state.